geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

 such as GeoTools publish their work.

-1. The next step is for us to make it a GeoTools project by adding information to Maven's project description file (“project object model” in Maven-speak) - pom.xml
+1. The next step is for us to make it a GeoTools project by adding information to Maven's project description file ("project object model" in Maven-speak) - pom.xml

    In the Projects panel open up the Project Files folder and double click on pom.xml to open it.